Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Homotopy Continuation

 This obviously reduces to $f_L(\vec{x},\gamma=0) = 1$ and $f_L(\vec{x},\gamma=1) = f_L(\vec{x})$.
 As typically most of the change in the posterior caused by changes in $\gamma$ is experienced for small $\gamma$, a generalization is to use nonlinear functions of $\gamma$ with $g(\gamma=0)=0$ and $g(\gamma=1)=1$ that start out with a smaller slope around zero such as $g(\gamma)=\gamma^2$.
 The exponentiation with such a function gives a parametrized likelihood of the form

 Its derivative is

 In many applications, we assume additive Gaussian measurement noise, which leads to likelihoods from the exponential family.
 For these likelihoods, we obtain simpler expressions due to the logarithm taken above.
-For additive zero-mean Gaussian noise with covariance matrix $\mat{C}_v$ and $g(\gamma)=\gamma$, the likelihood function is
+For additive zero-mean Gaussian noise with covariance matrix $\mat{C}_v$ and $g(\gamma)=\gamma$, the likelihood function corresponding to \Eq{Eq_Measurement_Equation} is